WitnessAngel/witness-angel-cryptolib/docs/algorithms_overview.rst

 Unless specified otherwise, UTF8 is assumed as the encoding of all text data.

-When a serialization format doesn't natively support binary strings (e.g. Json), binary strings must be encoded with Base-64 by default.
+When a serialization format doesn't natively support binary strings (e.g. Json), binary strings are encoded with Base-64 by default.

-Preferably use keyword-only arguments in APIs, to ensure a better forward-compatibility of the client.

 Safety and performance rules